MohammadAmini1998/Lisence-plate-detection-and-recognition/README.md

 If you need the dataset for the second and third part which contains images for iranian car, please email me at mohammad.aminiiii98@gmail.com, and I will send it to you as soon as possible.

 ### Results
+This is a short video of the part 3.
+You can find the result of part 1 and 2 in the repo as well.
 <p float="center">
   <img src="https://github.com/MohammadAmini1998/iranian-plate-recognition/assets/49214384/d6baffc3-8a39-44e2-be82-72ffc776b119" alt="CarCar" width="400" />
 </p>